What to know about the neck trauma in emergency? Basics, signs and treatments

 Zone III (upper neck) – above the angle of the mandible: distal carotid artery, vertebral artery, distal jugular vein, salivary/parotid glands, CNs 9-12.

 The struggle with neck trauma lies in the different zones of the neck.
 Zones I and III are difficult to access and to manage in the operating room, with Zone I injuries at the highest risk.
 Zone II is the most exposed zone, and is consequently the most likely to be injured.
-However, Zone II injuries also have the best prognosis because there’s a larger areas of exposure, allowing for easier proximal and distal control.
+However, Zone II injuries also have the best prognosis because there are larger areas of exposure, allowing for easier proximal and distal control.

-The incidence of penetrating neck trauma is 0.55-5% of all traumatic injuries.
+The incidence of penetrating trauma is 0.55-5% of all traumatic injuries.
 The major mechanisms are GSW, stab wounds, and shrapnel.
 Stab wounds and lower-velocity GSW cause a 50% lower incidence of clinically significant lesions.

 Blunt neck trauma is even more uncommon than penetrating neck trauma.
 The majority of blunt neck trauma is from MVCs, as well as assault and strangulation.
 The major issue with blunt trauma of the neck is in missed or delayed diagnosis.